Reset Virtual Network Gateway Shared Key

 <local-network-site-name> with the name of the local network site associated with the shared key.

 The following table describes the request headers.

 Required.
 Specifies the version of the operation to use for this request.
-For more information, see Versioning for the Blob, Queue, and Table Services in Windows Azure.
+The value for this header should be set to

 The format of the request body is as follows:

 <?xml version="1.0" encoding="utf-8"?> <ResetSharedKey xmlns="http://schemas.microsoft.com/windowsazure"> <KeyLength>key-length</KeyLength> </ResetSharedKey>

 The following table describes the elements in the request body:

 Optional.
 Specifies the number of characters in the shared key.
 The key length must be between 1 and 128 characters.

 The response includes an HTTP status code, a response body, and a set of response headers.